Train Low, Compete High

 Since the landmark study of Hansen and colleagues in 2005, it is well-known that the availability of carbohydrates in the body can influence how we adapt to exercise training.

-These preliminary findings have not only stimulated many further investigations but have also shaped a training ideology known as "train low, compete high".
-Otherwise known as 'carbohydrate periodisation', or 'fuelling for the work required', this is, in essence, a way of inducing greater training adaptations by manipulating carb intake (train low).
+These preliminary findings have stimulated many further investigations and have also shaped a training ideology known as "train low, compete high".
+Otherwise known as 'carbohydrate periodisation' or 'fuelling for the work required, this is, in essence, a way of inducing more incredible training adaptations by manipulating carb intake (train low).
 When competing, however, athletes should always perform with optimal carbohydrate stores and adhere to an appropriate fuelling strategy (compete high).

 The totality of evidence suggests that performing specific training sessions with low carbohydrate stores drives adaptations to fat metabolism.
-This allows athletes to burn more fat at a given exercise intensity and therefore, fewer carbs.
+It allows athletes to burn more fat at a given exercise intensity and, therefore, fewer carbs.
 As carbs are being more efficiently used, they are preserved for use later in an event, such as during hill climbs or sprint finishes.
-This is something commonly known to sports scientists as 'metabolic flexibility'.
+It is something commonly known to sports scientists as 'metabolic flexibility.

-Now we have touched on what train low, compete high is, let us have a quick look through some key research findings.
+Now that we have touched on what train low, compete high is, let us look through some key research findings quickly.

-Back in 2005, researchers wanted to assess whether training twice every other day was more effective than training once every day.
-In a group of healthy, but untrained men, one leg was trained every day using the leg extension exercise, whilst the other leg was trained twice, every other day using the same exercise.
+In 2005, researchers wanted to assess whether training twice every other day was more effective than training once every day.
+In a group of healthy but untrained men, one leg was trained every day using the leg extension exercise, whilst the other leg was prepared twice every other day using the same activity.

-In the leg that trained twice every other day, there was a lack of carbohydrates in the recovery period.
-This meant that the second session of the day was performed with low carbohydrate availability.
+There was a lack of carbohydrates in the recovery period in the leg that trained twice every other day.
+The day's second session was performed with low carbohydrate availability.

-After a 10-week training block, the leg that training twice every other day saw a greater resistance to fatigue, an increase in muscle glycogen stores, and an upregulation of key enzymes involved in fat metabolism.
+After a 10-week training block, the leg that training twice every other day saw a greater resistance to fatigue, increased muscle glycogen stores, and an upregulation of key enzymes involved in fat metabolism.
 Despite some limitations in the study, such as using untrained individuals, these were fascinating findings that inspired further work.

-For many years after, there were a collection of studies that looked at the benefits of twice per day training in both running and cycling, where again the second session of the day was with low carbohydrate availability.
-Interestingly, these studies agreed that this method of training led to impressive adaptations in the muscle, but this rarely translated to an improvement in performance.
+For many years after, many studies looked at the benefits of twice per day training in running and cycling.
+Again, the second session of the day was with low carbohydrate availability.
+Interestingly, these studies agreed that this training method led to impressive adaptations in the muscle, but this rarely translated to an improvement in performance.

 These results seemed to come about because the participants in the studies were instructed to perform high-intensity interval training whilst deficient in carbohydrates.
 As this type of activity is almost exclusively fuelled by glucose, the performance drops in the training sessions were quite substantial.
-Despite this, none of the studies found that 'training low' worsened performance during a simulated time trial event.
+None of the studies found that 'training low' worsened performance during a simulated time trial event.

 A further study conducted at Liverpool John Moores University in 2014 found that training low led to 'time-efficient' training adaptations.
 This means that those training low saw as impressive training adaptations as those who always trained with high carbohydrate availability.
-This was realised despite those in the "train low" group performing a much lower training volume.
+Despite those in the "train low" group performing much lower training volume was realised.
 Again though, there was no benefit to performance.

 Learning from the pitfalls of previous investigations, more recent work has employed an approach that has been coined as 'sleep low'.
-This is where athletes complete an exercise session in the evening and restrict carbohydrate feeding after, thereby going to sleep with reduced carbohydrate availability.
+This is where athletes complete an exercise session in the evening and restrict carbohydrate feeding after, thereby sleeping with reduced carbohydrate availability.
 The following morning the athletes perform a low-intensity session in their fasted state.

-Not only has this method been shown to induce favourable adaptations at a cellular level, but this has also translated into improved exercise performance.
+This method has been shown to induce favourable adaptations at a cellular level, but this has also translated into improved exercise performance.
 A study from 2016 showed that in as little as three weeks, 'sleeping low' led to a group of elite triathletes/cyclists improving cycling efficiency (3.1%), 20km cycling time trial performance (3.2%), and 10km running performance (2.9%) when compared to a traditional diet of chronic high carbohydrate availability.
-What is more is that these athletes managed to lose more body fat, thus also improving their power-to-mass ratio.
+What is more is that these athletes managed to lose more body fat, thus improving their power-to-mass ratio.

-Hopefully, future investigations build upon these findings and uncover the best method of 'training low' for boosting exercise performance.
+Hopefully, future investigations build upon these findings and uncover the best 'training low' method for boosting exercise performance.

 The Different Ways to Train Low

-Now we have highlighted the merits of performing specific training sessions under conditions of low carb availability, some of you may be wondering how best this could be done.
+We have highlighted the merits of performing specific training sessions under conditions of low carb availability.
+Some of you may be wondering how best this could be completed.
 It is accepted that there are numerous ways to do it, each of which we will describe below.

 Low Carbohydrate Diet

-There are many types of low carbohydrate diets, but they all ultimately restrict carbohydrates and see an increase in fat and more often than not, protein.
-Despite much attention, a chronically low carbohydrate diet is not recommended for athletes who are required to train and perform at high intensities.
+There are many types of low carbohydrate diets, but they all ultimately restrict carbohydrates and see an increase in fat and, more often than not, protein.
+Despite much attention, a chronically low carbohydrate diet is not recommended for athletes required to train and perform at high intensities.